madhuri2k/madhuri2k.github.io/_posts/2017-12-07-My-first-post.markdown

 ## Conclusion

 So that was an account of my journey of setting this up.
-In github pages I found the right mix of ease-of-use and flexibility.
+In [Github Pages] I found the right mix of ease-of-use and flexibility.
 Github always puts a lot of thought and customer-focus on everything they do and Pages is no exception.
 The fact that it's free makes it all the more attractive to try-out and bring into the being the awesome web-site or blog that is inside of you.

 This post would have met its goal if it makes you want to build your blog (or fork mine) or helps you along the way.
 Reach out to me with you questions and comments.